uygartolgakara/portfolio/README.md

-My Portfolio
-Hello, this depository contains my public certificates, projects and documents.
+Hello, this depository contains my public certificates, codes and documents.<br/><br/>
 Please feel free to contact me on my Linkedin profile for more information.